-Transportation Law Update: Review of Recent Case Law and Regulatory Updates
+Transportation Executive Summary: Review of Recent Case Law and Regulatory Updates

 The Whitfield & Eddy Law Transportation Practice Group reviewed important federal cases and their impact on the transportation industry in their August 2021 meeting.
 Trucking and transportation companies across the U.S. have relied upon our counsel to guide their responses to emerging legal and regulatory issues.
 The presentation focused on various federal court decisions and regulatory guidance issued by the US Department of Labor and the Federal Motor Carrier Safety Administration.